LukeGrahamLandry/franca/devlog.md

 - i did a special case for if but need to do that for all. resolver does it right but need to be able to inline call into same result.
+- painful debugging but made logging a lot better
+- want to track captures so know which need inline. was confused by it thinking almost everything was a closure but it's finding the type constants in the outer scope. i guess constants never need to be treated as captures since you just inline them into the function anyway.

 ## scope (Feb 7)